-31 In this and the following description logic excerpts, we use some properties that are defined in imported ontologies.
-In particular, po:contains, and its inverse po:isContainedBy, are object properties defined in the Pattern Ontology that allow us to specify explicitly direct containment (i.e., parent-child) relations among pattern-based elements (in particular, those having type po:Structured).
-In DoCO, these two properties are defined as sub-properties of dcterms:hasPart and dcterms:isPartOf respectively, which are used to express generic containment (i.e., ancestor-descendant) relations.
+In this and the following description logic excerpts, we use some properties that are defined in imported ontologies.
+In particular, po:contains, and its inverse po:isContainedBy, are object properties defined in the Pattern Ontology that allows us to specify explicitly containment relations among pattern-based elements (in particular, those having type po:Structured).
+In DoCO, these two properties are defined as sub-properties of dcterms:hasPart and dcterms:isPartOf respectively.
 Note that even if it is not explicitly stated in DoCO, we consider these DC Terms object properties to be transitive.

-32 Potentially there exist two different ways of organising footnotes, since their structural semantics can depend on the particular (markup) language we use to express it, as discussed in [15].
-The first, is a container-based behaviour, as adopted by JATS [24], that allows one to specify footnotes (through the element ft) by using an element that is totally separated from the main text from which it is referenced (usually through XML attributes).
-The alternative is a popup-based behaviour, as used in LaTeX (by using the marker deo:DiscourseElement □ (po:Container □ po:Popup)
+Potentially there exist two different ways of organising footnotes, since their structural semantics can depend on the particular (markup) language we use to express it, as discussed in [14].
+For instance, a container-based behaviour is adopted by JATS [22], that allows one to specify footnotes (through the element ft) by using an element that is totally separated from the main text where it is referred to (usually through XML attributes).
+The popup-based behaviour, instead, is typical in LaTeX (by using the marker yootnote(f)), where a paragraph can be abruptly interrupted by other paragraphs specified in a footnote.

-Footnote 🗆
+Footnote ⊑